 After any serious illness, people may have concerns about financial issues, insurance policies, superannuation and work.

 Applying for new insurance (life, income protection or travel) may be harder because you have had cancer.
-You are generally required to provide your medical history.
-However, you shouldn’t have problems claiming on policies you had before the diagnosis.
+You are generally required to provide your medical history, including your cancer diagnosis.